Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ## USAGE (GPU MODE)
 > [!NOTE]
-> Using GPU Mode may still not give you the speed increase you want.
-It's especially true if your configurations are not optimal or if the program and/or its dependencies themselves are unoptimized or unstable.
+> GPU Mode may still not give you the speed increase you want.
+It's especially true if your setups and/or configurations are not optimal or if the program and/or its dependencies themselves are unoptimized or unstable.

 ### NVIDIA
 1. Install the correct PyTorch version from https://pytorch.org/get-started/locally/ or https://pytorch.org/get-started/previous-versions/.